 When do you want to know why is my lawnmower making loud noise?
 There could be several causes behind it.
 Let’s learn them one by one.

 The most common reason behind the loud noise of your lawnmower could be a loose drive belt.
 However, the good news is that you can solve this problem independently without facing any hassle.

-Belts that allow blades to spin have come loose from the engine driving the mower deck.
+Belts that allow blades to spin have come loose from the engine driving the.
 As a result, a problem arises between the guides and the belt.